Alternate-leaved Dogwood Cornus alternifolia

 Seasons of Interest:

-Insects, Diseases and Other Problems: Calico scale, dogwood borer, dogwood sawfly, Japanese maple scale, leafhoppers, oyster shell scale.
-Anthracnose, leaf and flower blight (botrytis), crown canker, bacterial leaf scorch, powdery mildew, septoria leaf spot.
-This species is more resistant to the common dogwood disease problems.
-It can get sunscald and it does not tolerate salt.
+Insects, Diseases, and Other Problems: The alternate leaf dogwood does not have any serious diseases or insect problems.
+Calico scale, dogwood borer, dogwood sawfly, Japanese maple scale, leafhoppers, and oyster shell scale may be seen.
+Anthracnose, leaf and flower blight (botrytis), crown canker, bacterial leaf scorch, powdery mildew, and septoria leaf spot may occur.
+It can get sunscald, and it does not tolerate salt.
+Wind and ice damage are common problems.

 - Cultivars / Varieties: